Probate Q&A Series What documents and steps must a surviving spouse follow to claim pension benefits and avoid repayment demands?

 Detailed Answer

-When a spouse passes away, the surviving spouse often qualifies to receive pension benefits directly.
+When a spouse passes away, the surviving spouse often may qualify to receive pension benefits directly.
 In North Carolina, a proper claim process helps you avoid repayment demands and ensures timely receipt of funds.
 Whether your spouse participated in a private or public retirement plan, follow these steps under North Carolina law:

 1. Review the Pension Plan Documents